 The audit confirms the majority of spaces in schools can be adequately ventilated through natural and mechanically assisted ventilation.

-How do we know schools have enough ventilation for students to return?
+How do we know schools have enough ventilation for students to learn safely in the classroom?

 The World Health Organisation has recommended 10 litres per person per second as a safe level of fresh air in classrooms.

 We operate schools with a variety of ventilation systems, from entirely naturally ventilated to fully sealed supported by heating, ventilation and air conditioning (HVAC) or evaporative cooling systems to suit their local environment.
 The underpinnings of all of these systems are the fresh air requirements specified in the National Construction Code, and Australian Standards.
 When operating properly this specification allow us to meet or exceed the World Health Organisation recommendations.

-The Doherty Institute has reinforced this layered approach to ensuring schools are safe, and that air flow, ventilation, good hygiene and vaccinations are primary interventions.
+The Doherty Institute has reinforced this layered approach to ensuring schools are safe, and that air flow, ventilation, good hygiene and strongly encouraged vaccinations are primary interventions.